coatyio/coaty-examples/remote-operations/js/README.md

 > **Tip**: If your browser has popups disabled, you can launch a new light UI in
 > a new browser tab by clicking the "NEW LIGHT AS TAB" button in the action bar.

-Now, you can control a specific set of lights or individual lights in the control UI by
+Now, you can control a specific set of lights or individual lights in the light control UI by

 * selecting appropriate context filter settings that define matching lights,